Communication privacy management theory: Private information

+Someone who seeks out private information.

 Private boundaries

 To understand CPM theory it is important to follow the metaphor of the boundary.
 Private boundaries are the division between private information and public information.
 When private information is shared, there will be a collective boundary.
 When private information remains with an individual and is not disclosed, the boundary is called a personal boundary.
 An individual's private information is protected by their boundaries.
 The permeability of these boundaries are ever-changing.
 Boundaries can be relatively permeable (easy to cross) or relatively impregnable (rigid and difficult to cross).

 Boundary coordination

 An individual's private information is protected by the individual's boundaries.
 The permeability of these boundaries are ever-changing, and allow certain parts of the public access to certain pieces of information belonging to the individual.
 Sharing private information is a risky decision and puts the owner of the information in a vulnerable position.
 Therefore, rules surrounding the boundaries must be negotiated to protect the shared information.
 Once private information is shared, co-owners must coordinate the boundaries of privacy and disclosure based on boundary permeability, boundary linkage, and boundary ownership.
 Petronio describes this mutual boundary coordination by co-owners as drawing the same borders on a map around a shared piece of information.
-By no means is this an easy process considering that each owner will approach the information from distinct viewpoints and referencing their personal criteria for privacy rule development.
+This a difficult process, considering that each owner will approach the information from distinct viewpoints and referencing their personal criteria for privacy rule development.